 I have addressed in another blog several steps that can be taken as part of the estate planning process that help avoid the need for probate.
-If those steps were not taken, a full probate still may not be needed in Texas.
+Even if those steps were not taken, however, a full probate still might not be needed in Texas.
 Texas has several shortcuts or alternatives to full probate.

 If a full probate or "independent administration" of the estate is required, there are a number of legal steps that must be followed, and the procedure may take several months or more to resolve.
 The intricacies of a full probate can be demanding on those handling the estate and can cost a fair amount of money, depending on the complexity of the estate.

 If you would like to know more about the full probate process, feel free to download my free probate flow chart.

 A full probate of the estate may not be necessary, though.
 Texas law allows alternative procedures to handle the passage of an estate that are quicker, less involved, and less expensive than a full probate.
 You should discuss with your attorney whether something less than a full probate will accomplish your needs.
 These are two alternatives:

 - Probate as a Muniment of Title

 - Affidavit of Heirship

 Probate as a Muniment of Title